 Still life, landscape, or portraiture

-Pupils will be given an overview of their chosen genre, looking at how it has been approached by different artists working across the periods covered in the collection.
-Specialist educators will guide pupils through the key elements of composition in their chosen genre and encourage them to compare variations of style and technique.
+Pupils will be given an overview of their chosen genre, looking at how it has been approached by different artists working across the periods covered by the collection.
+Gallery educators will guide them through the key elements of composition in either still life, landscape or portraiture, encouraging comparisons of style and technique.

-Please specify upon booking which area you would like your session to focus on, namely, still life, landscape, or portraiture.
+Please specify upon booking which area you would like your session to focus on.

 Materials, techniques, and processes

 Pupils will explore how a painting is made, both physically and compositionally.
-They will be introduced to the different materials and processes artists have used over time and how painting style and subject matter have developed.
-Through guided looking they will examine how artists have composed the painting, used colour, light and tone, and how effects such as texture and perspective have been created.
+They will be introduced to the differing materials and processes artists have used over time.
+Through guided looking they will examine how artists have composed the painting, used colour, light and tone and how effects such as texture and perspective have been created.

 Religion in art

-Though the religious works in the collection are essentially Christian, pupils will be encouraged to think more generally about how artists have portrayed the sacred, imagining spaces paintings were commissioned for and what they meant to people at the time.
-Through large-scale altarpieces and smaller works for private devotion, pupils will investigate how artists have used symbols, colour, and composition to represent stories and key beliefs.
+Though the religious works in the collection are essentially Christian, pupils will be encouraged to think more generally about how artists have portrayed the sacred, imagine the spaces they were commissioned for and what they meant to people at the time.
+Through large-scale altarpieces and smaller works for private devotion, pupils will investigate how artist have used symbols, colour, and composition to represent stories and key beliefs.